alexdiwa/cocobuds/README.md

 - Giving the user the option of not receiving unwanted direct marketing
 - Correcting a user's personal information if it is incorrect.
 - Allowing the user to make a complaint about an entity covered by the Privacy Act, if they consider that we have mishandled their personal information.
+- Notifying users of data breaches where users' personal information is lost or stolen, and/or if the database storing the users' information is hacked.